Septicemia Banner 1 1.jpg

 When to see a doctor

-Septicemia usually occurs from uncontrolled infection of patients with underlying medical conditions for example elderly patients, immunocompromised patients, uncontrolled diabetes.
-If patient becomes drowsy, confused, with poor appetite, low blood pressure and urine output, immediate medical care is necessary.
+Septicemia usually occurs from uncontrolled infection of patients with underlying medical conditions for example elderly patients, immunocompromised patients, and uncontrolled diabetes.
+If the patient becomes drowsy, or confused, with poor appetite, low blood pressure, and urine output, immediate medical care is necessary.
 Elderly patients with severe septicemia may have subnormal temperatures lower than 36 degrees Celsius.

 Causes